Julia-Immer/developer-notes/developer-notes.md

 **add all of one type of file to .gitignore**
     echo "*.DS_Store" >> .gitignore

+## Get rid of all your changes in a file

+    git checkout filename.ext

 ## Branch Tracking

     git branch -u origin/<branch>